AND THE BIRD SAID: CUT ME OPEN AND SING ME [CD|LP|DIGITAL]

 Prairie is the project of multi-instrumentalist and producer Marc Jacobs, hailing from Brussels with roots in The Netherlands.
-He previously released an EP (I'm so in love I almost forgot I survived a Disaster - 2013) and an LP (Like a Pack of Hounds - 2015) on the Berlin imprint Shitkatapult.
 On stage, Prairie plays with two or three musicians and together they re-create a free association of musical ideas and atmospheres.
-Prairie has played in selected venues and festivals across Europe and toured with Apparat in 2016.
+Prairie has played in selected venues and festivals across Europe and for instance toured with Apparat.

 "... his cosmos is located somewhere between Bohren & der Club of Gore and Sunn O))), ambient is as familiar to him as brachial sounds, and he is as much acquainted with guitars as with synths and modern technology" (GROOVE)